cbmr-data/cbmr-data.github.io/esrum/source/tips/tmux.rst

 tmux allows you to give custom names to each session (group of terminals) and each window (terminal), in order to help you differentiate between them.
-This is not required, but is is recommended to do so if you work on multiple things at once.
+This is not required, but it is recommended to do so if you work on multiple things at once.

 When starting a new session with the command ``tmux new``, you can also